circe/circe/docs/src/main/tut/codecs/semiauto-derivation.md

   )
 ```

-It's not as clean or as maintainable as generic derivation, but it's less magical, it requires nothing but `circe-core`, and if you need a custom name mapping it's currently the best solution (although `0.6.0` introduces experimental configurable generic derivation in the `circe-generic-extras` module).
+It's not as clean or as maintainable as generic derivation, but it's less magical, it requires nothing but `circe-core`, and if you need a custom name mapping it's currently the best solution (although `0.6.0` introduces experimental configurable generic derivation in the `generic-extras` module).